tidyverse/stringr/revdep/problems.md

     Found the following significant warnings:
       Warning: package ‘Rcpp’ was built under R version 3.4.3 See ‘/Users/hadley/Documents/tidyverse/stringr/revdep/checks.noindex/GenomicTools/new/GenomicTools.Rcheck/00install.out’ for details.
     ```

+# GetITRData

+Version: 0.6

+## Newly broken

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    Error in re-building vignettes:
+      ...
+    Quitting from lines 100-113 (gitrd-vignette-introduction.Rmd)
+    Error: processing vignette 'gitrd-vignette-introduction.Rmd' failed with diagnostics:
+    Zipped file contains 0 files.
+This is likelly a problem with the downloaded file.
+Try running the code again as the corrupted zip file was deleted and will be downloaded again.

+    If the problem persists, my suggestions is to remove the time period with problem.
+    Execution halted
+    ```

 # ggenealogy